oshablue/dacqman/README.md

 Storing and restoring values set for text / range inputs loaded from file.

 There is both a safety (when functional) and purely functional issue with this feature, though a requested feature.
 Please see below, How Stuff Works.

+#### HOOKALERT04

+(Re-)setup for the multigraphs popout window for number of channels, eventually data length maybe.